lpil/dogma/docs/rules.md

 ### FunctionArity

-A rule that disallows functions with arity greater than 4 (configurable)
+A rule that disallows functions with arity greater than 4, meaning a function may not take more than 4 arguments.

+By default this function is considered invalid by this rule:

+    def transform(a, b, c, d, e) do
+      # Do something
+    end

+The maximum allowed arity for this rule can be configured with the `max` option in your mix config.

 ### FunctionName